Celebrate Halloween with this Witch's Brew Vodka Martini.

 Serve your guests by pouring a brew right before their eyes!
 Notice that the color of the martini, once the dry ice has been added, turns a very, very dark green--almost black!

 is more than just an entertaining nice thing to do

 Whenever serving alcohol, I always make sure there is sufficient food and snacks to go along with it.
 A cheese, nuts and fruit platter can be made up quickly.
 And the quantity will of course depend on the number of guests.
 Choise of ingredients will depend upon personal taste but cheese, nuts and fruits are always a wonderful staple.

 My Preachy Note: Have a fabulous holiday party but serve and drink smartly, responsibly.
 High protein foods such as cheese and nuts remain in the stomach and slows down the absorbsion of the alcohol, from HINTS FOR SENSIBLE, MODERATE, AND RESPONSIBLEALCOHOL CONSUMPTION AND PARTY HOSTING, Indiana Education.

-For a martini, I found that a blue cheese such as roquerfort with its pungent flavor goes rather well.
-Here I added slices of Granny Smith apples but on retrospect, I think golden delicious would have been a better choise.
+For a martini, I found that a blue cheese such as Roquerfort with its pungent flavor goes rather well.
+Here I added slices of Granny Smith apples but in retrospect, I think golden delicious would have been a better choice.
 Its sweetness would have complemented the sweetness found in sweet vermouth and the Blue Curaçao.
 The cheese roll is an Insalata Panino, a gorgonzola cheese with genoa salami and sundried tomato.
 I added that simply because I was hungry.
 There are other flavor types of cheese rolls available in a local deli.